 Invite others to join the workspace via Canvas

 Now that the course is published, send enrolled students and waitlisted students instructions on how to join your workspace from Canvas.
-Your Slack workspace will be unlisted in the Stanford Slack directory for student privacy and anyone you might add directly via Slack will be removed if they don’t have an approved role in your Canvas course.
+Your Slack workspace will be unlisted in the Stanford Slack directory for student privacy and anyone you might add directly via Slack will be removed if they don’t have an approved role in the associated Canvas course.

 Roles not listed above will not be able to join the course workspace.

 Workspace members may attempt to add others to the workspace from the Slack app, possibly even from outside your course, but these requests to join the workspace will need your approval.
-If you receive requests in the Slack app to approve someone’s membership, you should deny them; members of your course should be able to self-join your workspace via Canvas.
+If you receive requests in the Slack app to approve someone’s membership, you should deny them; members of your course will be able to self-join your workspace via Canvas.

 Archiving the workspace